itenium-be/blog-posts/design/2023-12-24-tidy-first.md

   icon: book
 ---

-# Book review: "Tidy first?"
-{: .hide-from-excerpt}
+Kent Beck, who certainly isn't an unknown name in the software development world recently published this book, which is based upon his newsletter with the same name.

 Price: €39.99 for the eBook
 Publication date: October 2023
 Publisher: O'Reilly Media, Inc.
 Pages: 99
 ISBN: 9781098151249

-Kent Beck, who certainly isn't an unknown name in the software development world recently published this book, which is based upon his newsletter with the same name.

 <!--more-->